Skip to main content

 Overview

-Nano Banana (codename) is Google’s image generation model codename, currently with two available versions:
+Nano Banana (codename) is Google’s image generation model series, currently with the following available versions:

 📚 Latest Documentation